DynoSRC/dynosrc/README.md

       });
     });

-# Documentation

-#### What's going on under the hood

-* We are relying on forking out to a child_process and using the git avaliable to the system's user.

-#### Apply Patches in Client
+##### This will produce corresponding "patch" deltas in your HMTL

+    //inserted from dynSrc.getPatches
     dynoSrc.apply('my-cool-module', '0.1.2', '...diff...');

+## How does it work?

+* git diff
+  * We are relying on forking out to a child_process.
+  * This means the process you are running node with must have access to git.
+  * The reason we are not using js-git for this was because that feature was not implemented yet.
-# DEV mode FTW
+* DEV mode FTW

-dynoSrc eats its own dog food in while developing.
+  * dynoSrc eats its own dog food in while developing.
+We really felt this was an important feature so this isn't just a build tool for "production".
+This way any bugs that come from using this strategy will appear earlier in the dev cycle, rather than in production.
 Here is a simple run down of what the middleware will do on every page load.

-* wef
+    * Look at the resources in your cookie
+    * Look at every local resource in your repo that needs to be served
+    * Determine if there were changes (due to direct file change via a human, or maybe grunt rewrote them)
+    * Write the changed file to a scratch area with an epoc timestamp
+    * Compute a diff from the last page load
+    * Send ONLY the diff

-## Project TODO's
+## TODOs

 * DEV mode WILL eat your entire HD.
 Someone needs to write a thing to clean up all the things :)
 * Move sever oriented unit tests out of NodeKnockout repo and into public dynoSrc repo.